Choosing the Right Metal for Sheet Metal Fabrication

 Aluminum 5083 (3.3547)

-Properties: Known for its exceptional strength, this alloy has superb resistance to seawater corrosion, making it a prime choice for marine applications.
+Properties: This alloy is known for its exceptional strength and superb resistance to seawater corrosion, making it a prime choice for marine applications.
 It also offers excellent formability.

 Common Uses: Marine structures, shipbuilding, rail cars, and vehicle bodies.